|Quick Facts: Occupational Therapy Assistants and Aides|

 |On-the-job Training||See How to Become One|

-Occupational therapy assistants and aides work in occupational therapists’ offices and in hospitals.
+Occupational therapy assistants and aides work primarily in occupational therapists’ offices, hospitals, and nursing care facilities.
 Occupational therapy assistants and aides spend much of their time on their feet setting up equipment and, in the case of assistants, working with patients.

-Becoming an occupational therapy assistant requires an associate’s degree from an accredited occupational therapy assistant program.
+Occupational therapy assistants need an associate’s degree from an accredited occupational therapy assistant program.
 In most states, occupational therapy assistants must be licensed.
 Occupational therapy aides typically have a high school diploma or equivalent.